 After a while, Whatsapp will become your best friend.
 It’s the only way to keep in touch with your loved ones.

 You’ll have to give up things.
 A lot of things

 Think about your favorite pants, your favorite shirts, your favorite makeup or your favorite shoes.
-Now imagine that you can only take a few of your favorite items in your full time travel journey.
+Now imagine that you can only take a few of your favorite items in your full-time travel journey.

-For my full time travel survival kit, click here.
+For my full-time travel survival kit, click here.

-Full time travel means being location independent.
+Being a digital nomad means being location independent.
 Being location independent means that you will travel around the world, moving from one location to another.
 You can’t do that while carrying your entire closet with you.
 It’s just not gonna happen.